eslint/eslint/docs/src/user-guide/configuring/plugins.md

 You can extend ESLint with plugins in a variety of different ways.
 Plugins can include:

 * Custom processors to extract JavaScript code from other kinds of files or preprocess code before linting.
-* Custom rules to validates if your code meets a certain expectation, and what to do if it does not meet that expectation.
+* Custom rules to validate if your code meets a certain expectation, and what to do if it does not meet that expectation.
-* Other custom configuration using ESLint's built-in features.
+* Other custom configurations using ESLint's built-in features.

 You can also use custom parsers to convert JavaScript code into an abstract syntax tree for ESLint to evaluate.
 You might want to add a custom parser if the code you're writing isn't compatible with the ESLint default parser, Espree.